stormpath/stormpath-sdk-java/docs/source/tutorial.rst

   automatically redirect to ``/error``, which gets handled by our ``RestrictedErrorController.java``.
   This returns a nicely formatted Thymeleaf template.

-  With the service defined, we can incorporate it into our controller, ``HellController.java``:
+  With the service defined, we can incorporate it into our controller, ``HelloController.java``:

   .. code-block:: java
       :linenos: